mvw/hackerrank/Functional Programming/Ad Hoc/Subset Sum/README.md

 My next try was to re-run the code reduced such that only I/O was performed (and wrong answers were given), to see if I/O was within the given 12s time frame.
 It was.

-My next attempts assumed that maybe the large numbers might lead to even larger sums and thus too slow computions, so I did not sum up towards S, but reduced the goal S by each visited element.
+My next attempts assumed that maybe the large numbers might lead to even larger sums and thus to too slow computations, so I did not sum up towards S, but reduced the goal S by each visited element.
 No luck.

 Then I tried to early exit the linear search by looking if